 So, Incognito mode forgets your browsing history and does not save website visit information and cookies, but is it 100% private?
 Read on to find out.
 However, it would help if you knew that Incognito Mode does not encrypt your IP address or outgoing traffic.

 By the way, if you’re worried about how to check private browsing history on phone to spy on your child, you might also want to track his private Facebook conversations.
-Learn how you can do that with our guide on how to view your child’s incognito history on Facebook
+Learn how you can do that with our guide on how to view your child’s incognito history on Facebook.

 How to See Incognito History?

-So far, the best parental control app – offering incognito history viewing – is definitely mSpy.
+You can conveniently use DNS cache to see incognito history on Windows.
+But how to view private browsing history on iPhone or Android?
+That’s where the third-party parental control apps come in.
+So far, the spy app offering incognito history viewing – is definitely mSpy.
 Our review experts have found it useful to check incognito history on phone when keeping track of your child’s internet activities.
 It offers a detailed breakdown of the sites he/she visited and the time.

 How to See Incognito History Through DNS Cache?